 The Supervisory Board ensures permanently and by all means suited the control of the Management of the Company carried out by the Executive Board.
 However, this supervision has to be translated in no way by an intervention in the Management of the Company.
 The Supervisory Board can mandate advisory committees comprised of members of the Supervisory Board and/or of other non-members to lead different missions.
 The Supervisory Board can confer these advisory committees of the power or mandates permanently or temporary.
-These advisory committees cannot have the effect of restricting the powers of the Executive Board.
+These advisory committees comprised of the Executive Board have the effect of restricting the powers of the Executive Board.

-Report of the Executive Board and Corporate Governance Statement (continued)
+Report of the Executive Board and Corporate Governance Statement (continued) As at 31 December 2019